 Academy closures will be announced as soon as the information has been verified and become available via the Academy Website.

-Please stay updated for some more child centred attendance initiatives we have planned in the future.
+Please stay updated for some more child-centred attendance initiatives we have planned in the future.